-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020 i) Details of rate of interest, terms of repayment and security for working capital from banks:

+As at As at

-As at 31 March 2020 As at 31 March 2019
+31 March 2020 31 March 2019

 Secured loan

 Working capital from banks - 97.34

-Short-term loans from banks 92.87 -
+Short-term loans from banks 92.87

 92.87 97.34

 Unsecured loan

 Rupee loans from banks - 175.00

 Optionally convertible debentures - 20.00

 - 195.00

 92.87 292.34

 Includes amounts due to Key Managerial Personnel [refer note 41] - 20.00

-Working capital loans from banks amounting to nil [previous year : ₹97.34 crores] are secured by first pari-passu charge on current assets of the Company and second pari-passu charge on the Company's entire present and future block of assets, except for the fixed assets under exclusive charge with loan from IKB Deutsche Industriebank AG.
+Working capital loans from banks amounting to nil [previous year: ₹97.34 crores] are secured by first pari-passu charge on current assets of the Company and second pari-passu charge on the Company's entire present and future block of assets, except for the fixed assets under exclusive charge with loan from IKB Deutsche Industriebank AG.
 Further, the working capital loans are secured with the personal guarantees of Mr. Om Prakash Lohia and Mr. Vishal Lohia, jointly and severally with the maximum cap of ₹200 crores (including personal guarantees for rupee term loans).
 These are repayable on demand and carry an interest rate in the range from 5% p.a. to 8.50% p.a. over marginal credit lending rate of one year.